TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 1/Mark 1.37.md

 ---

-and they found him, and say unto him, All are seeking thee.
+and they found him, and told him, "Everyone is looking for you."